DhanushSriramula11/sketch2code_by_dhanushrajsr/README.md

   8)cv2
   9)xamp server with tomcat and mysql
-  10)and needed to intall ocr exe from web and have to set ocr exe path phpcodes and css are my userdefined modules these are merged in text detection.py for functionality
+  10)and needed to intall ocr exe from web and have to set ocr exe path. phpcodes and css are my userdefined modules these are merged in text detection.py for functionality.
   #shutil
   shutil is used to move the files to result folder and also to htdocs in xampp folder for full stack functionality
   #random